| View Macro

 |

-an RPG/ILE Program
+Call an RPG/ILE Program

 RPG Source for Date Calculation Program